jacobsee/fips-analyzer/README.md

 ```

 > [!NOTE]
-> The JSON output can be dropped onto the [report visualizer](report-visualizer.html) (just open the static html in a browser) to make things nice and pleasant and colorful.
+> The JSON output can be dropped onto the [report visualizer](report-visualizer.html) (just open the static html in a browser) for interactive exploration.

 ### Verbose Output